Why Take a Tour of Grand Canyon West Rim from Las Vegas?

 - Soar over the West Rim aboard a Papillon helicopter or plane tour

-The Grand Canyon West Rim is the closest part of the canyon to Las Vegas, making it the ideal sightseeing day trip from Sin City.
+The Grand Canyon West Rim is the closest in proximity to Las Vegas, making the distance from Las Vegas to Grand Canyon West Rim perfect for a sightseeing day trip.

 All fares are included in your Papillon tour to the Grand Canyon West Rim.